News / Media

 Only one qualifying session for the Superbike Masters riders, so it’s down to business in race one at 11:35am on Saturday.

-With title leader Keo Watson (Yamaha FZR1000) and Jack Passfield (FZR1000) both not racing – the former with injury and the latter after bending a valve during in qualifying – if Taylor can produce a consistent three-race effort he could very well be the 2024 champion.
+With title leader Keo Watson (Yamaha FZR1000) and Jack Passfield (FZR1000) both not racing – the former with injury and the latter after bending a valve during qualifying – if Taylor can produce a consistent three-race effort he could very well be the 2024 champion.
 Phillis missed round two, so he’s out of the running.

 Alex Phillis is in pole position for Nolan Superbike Masters